mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 Furthermore, the utility reports a warning if the InnoDB storage engine differs from the master and slave.
 Similarly, :option:`--pedantic` requires the InnoDB storage engine to the be the same on the master and slave.
+Both servers must be running the same "type" of InnoDB (built-in or the InnoDB Plugin), and InnoDB on both servers must have the same major and minor version numbers and enabled state.

 The :option:`-vv` option displays any discrepancies between the storage engines and InnoDB values, with or without the :option:`--pedantic` option.